homemenu/DataScienceProcess/PITCHME.md

 In this example, we will stick to just the data professional survey.
 But if you want to take this further, a few additional data sources could be:

-* PPP GDP per capita to normalize salaries across countries.
+* PPP GDP per capita to normalize across countries.
-* A geocoding data set to visualize results on a map.
+* A geocoding data set to visualize results.
-* Cost of living by ZIP code to normalize salaries within the US.
+* Cost of living by ZIP code.
-* Census information to build out data by ZIP code.
+* Census information by ZIP code.
 * Data from other surveys to add more to the sample.

 ---

 ### Data Cleansing

+@div[left-50]
+![Knowledge is half the battle.](presentation/assets/image/Knowing.jpg)
+@divend

+@div[right-50]
 Data cleansing is half the battle.
 That's the title, after all!

-![Knowledge is half the battle.](presentation/assets/image/Knowing.jpg)
+@divend

 ---